ℹ️Glossary

 Evaluation: the approach must lead to results that can be evaluated.

-Transparency: the approach must be sufficiently transparent to allow its evaluation, and the results obtained must be published on the Observatoire de la Comptabilité Carbone in France (OCCF) platform.
+Transparency: the approach must be sufficiently transparent to allow its evaluation, and the results obtained must be published on the platform of the Observatoire de la Comptabilité Carbone in France (OCCF).

 Regulatory GHG Assessment

-Diagnosis of greenhouse gas emissions for one year of a legal entity with the aim of identifying and mobilising emission reduction opportunities.
+Diagnosis of greenhouse gas emissions over one year of a legal entity in order to identify and mobilise sources of emission reductions.
 This diagnosis is mandatory for:

 Local authorities with more than 50,000 inhabitants